codeledge/ra-tools/README.md

 # React Admin & Prisma!

-Create a fullstack react admin app in no time.
-Just create ONE file on the server!
+Create a fullstack react admin app adding just one file on the server!

 Check the example app to see common usages or use it as a boilerplate.